forwinder15/wlamm/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 ###Not all diesel mechanics work on over the road trucks
-but, chances are you will have the opportunity or even have to drive a large service vehicle in your career.
-While I worked on fire apparatus I was not technically required to have the CDL but, the city I worked for required it.
+but chances are you will have the opportunity or even have to drive a large service vehicle in your career.
+While I worked on fire apparatus, I was not technically required to have the CDL the city I worked for required it.

 ###Different situations as a mechanic